 medical care and/or are dealing with health issues.
 But generally

 speaking, some kind of exercise is usually included in a good elderly

 It's just a matter of choosing what exercises for the

 elderly are right for you or those you care for.
 We hope these ideas can

 Elderly Health Care Issues and Solutions

--- A discussion of the major health care matters that elderly face, and also solutions.
-A need for exercise and fitness is key in assisting with seniors with these issues.
+-- Major health care matters that elderly face, and also solutions.
+A need for exercise and fitness is key.

 Falls in Elderly - The Game Changer

 -- A main cause for accidents and injuries over age 65 is